hpcc-systems/MAF/README.md

 [DefaultSql](packages/defaultSQL/README.md) - This project is used to create other sql modules.
 Just implement what is in MySQL and read the README to get it set up.

+[Preprocessor](packages/preprocessor/README.md) - This contains details about the preprocessor.
+It is used to add information in feature files and runs before the feature filee would.

 [Core](packages/core/README.md) - This contains details about the core.
 If you are attempting to set up your own cucumber steps it is a good place to start.
 Specifically for the function `MAFWhen`.
 Additionally discusses the parsing of how template literals is done; which is needed to provide easy access to variables within strings.

 Variables can be used within almost any step.
 These can be used as follows: